 - TSP account contains at least $1,000 from contribution and income

-- There must not be any repayment of TSP loan of same kind in full within last 60 days.
+- He/she shouldn’t have undertaken the repayment of a TSP loan of the same kind in full within the last 60 days.
 For anyone possessing both accounts, the 60-days waiting duration applies for each account.

 - Taxable distribution due to discontinuation from Federal Service is not a factor.
-But any other reason for taxable distribution in the last 12 months will prevent you from being eligible.
+But any other reason asides from that within the last 12 months will negatively impact your eligibility.

 - No court order against TSP account

 Along with the aforementioned conditions of general eligibility, residential eligibility consists of additional conditions like:

 - They must be from a third party